Adjusting for Incomplete Baseline Covariates in Randomized Controlled Trials: A Cross-World Imputation Framework: Additional theoretical results

-Next, we state three lemmas that will be useful in our proof.
 When there are two treatment arms, Lemma \ref{lemma: treatment-specific} shows that imputation by overall observed mean returns a more efficient ANHECOVA estimator than imputation by treatment-specific observed mean.
-In this case, imputation by treatment-specific values uses $ \hat \bmc_t $ for subjects under treatment $ t $, and $ \hat \bmc_t= \bmc+o_p(1)$ for $t=1,2$.
+In this case, imputation by treatment-specific values uses $ \widehat \bmc_t $ for subjects under treatment $ t $, and $ \widehat \bmc_t= \bmc_t+o_p(1)$ for $t=1,2$.
 The resulting ANHECOVA estimator is